sadab-halim/Interview-Questions/OS/README.md

 ## Is performance of virtual memory and physical memory same?
 The key difference between virtual memory and physical memory is that RAM is very much faster than virtual memory.
 So a system with 2 GB of physical RAM and 2 GB of virtual memory will not offer the same performance as a similar system with 4 GB of physical RAM.

-## Thrasing
+## Thrasing ✅
-- In multiprogramming, there can be a scenario when the system spends most of its time shuttling pages between the main memory and the secondary memory due to frequent page faults.
-- This behavior is known as thrashing.
-- A process is said to be thrashing if the CPU spends more time serving page faults than executing the pages.
-- This leads to low CPU utilization and the Operating System in return tries to increase the degree of multiprogramming.
+- It is generally a situation where the CPU performs less productive work and more swapping or paging work.
+- It spends more time swapping or paging activities rather than its execution.
+- By evaluating the level of CPU utilization, a system can detect thrashing.
+- It occurs when the process does not have enough pages due to which the page-fault rate is increased.
+- It inhibits much application-level processing that causes computer performance to degrade or collapse

-## Causes of Thrasing
+## Causes of Thrasing ✅
 - High degree of multiprogramming
 - Less number of frames compared to the processes required.
 - The process scheduling scheme which swaps in more processes when CPU utilization is low.

-## How to Overcome Thrasing?
+## How to Overcome Thrasing? ✅
 - The thrashing effect can be prevented by allocating each process as many frames as it requires during run.
 - To find out the number of frames required by a process, we can use the locality model.
 A locality is a set of pages that are actively used together.
 - The locality model says that during execution, a process shifts from one locality to another, and these localities may overlap.
 We have to provide enough frames to a process to stop page faulting in the current locality.